Canberra White Eagles FC

-Canberra White Eagles FC (commonly known simply as White Eagles) is an Australian semi-professional association football club based in the Woden Valley region of Canberra, Australian Capital Territory.
+Canberra White Eagles FC (commonly known simply as White Eagles) is an Australian semi-professional association Football Club based in the southern region of Canberra, Australian Capital Territory.
 Founded in 1992 by the Canberra Serbian community, the club currently competes in the National Premier Leagues Capital Football competition.

 History

 The Beginning

 The club was officially formed in 1992.
-Previously a number of Serbian teams existed but only for short spells, including the likes of Farrer United, Mawson Serbia and most recently Canberra United which ceased in 1990.
+Previously a number of Serbian teams existed but only for short spells, including the likes of Farrer United, Mawson Serbia and Canberra United which ceased in 1990.

 In 1993 the club entered the local league with teams in State League 2 and State League 4, with State 4 being the reserve team.
 The squads had a good mix of experience, flair, discipline and enthusiasm.
 Both teams won their respective competitions that season with results such as 9–1 common.
 The club was successful in gaining promotion to State League 1 and State League 2.

 The following year the senior team brought more success to the club winning the State League 1 competition.
-The blend of youth and experience worked well.
 The Reserves did not fare as well but nevertheless still had a successful year.

-As time passed the playing careers of the senior players ended and together with some unexpected departures the senior team became a junior team overnight.
+As time passed the playing careers of the senior players ended and together with some unexpected departures the senior team became a junior team.
 For the next few years both teams could not match the success of the past.
-However, it was a valuable learning experience as the current success is due largely to the core group of players that battled on with the club during those lean years.

 2000

 In 2000 club officials hired an Argentine coach and he immediately brought success.
 This was mainly due to the other players that he attracted to the club such as Gus Cerro (former NSL player).
-The club again won the competition but due to the ever-changing rules of the governing body the club was denied entry to the ACT Premier League.
+The club again won the competition but due to changing rules of the governing body the club was denied entry to the ACT Premier League.
 The team basically fell apart again, apart from that same core group of players that existed previously.

 The next couple of years the club walked the tightrope, at times struggling both on and off the field.
-Thankfully the core group of players remained committed.
-In 2003 that core group of players reached their pinnacle and won the Grand Final against the odds, particularly so because it was against our fierce rivals.
-The team came back from 1–0 down to win 2–1, some say the sweetest victory the club has achieved, proving that the core group of once youthful players had come of age.
+The core group of players remained committed.
+In 2003 that core group of players reached their pinnacle and won the Grand Final against the odds, particularly so because it was against their fierce rivals.
+The team came back from 1–0 down to win 2–1.